From this Glossary and Constitution basic, you can learn more about the mechanism of LikeCoin DAO

-In blockchain terminology, Liker Land is a decentralized autonomous organization, or DAO.
+In blockchain terminology, LikeCoin DAO is a decentralized autonomous organization.

-A citizen in Republic of Liker Land.
+A citizen in LikeCoin DAO.
 Each Liker has a unique Liker ID to identify herself.
-While many Likers are writers, photographers, illustrators, editors and curators, Liker Land totally welcomes silent content consumers and offers services for them to involve and contribute without creating contents.
+While many Likers are writers, photographers, illustrators, editors and curators, LikeCoin DAO totally welcomes silent content consumers and offers services for them to involve and contribute without creating contents.

-A Liker who joins the USD5 monthly subscription service.
-Civic Liker is essentially a tax payer in Liker Land and enjoys various benefits while at the same time supports creators.
+A Liker who delegates at least 5,000 LIKE to the Civic Liker validator node, and distribute the corresponding staking reward via the LikeCoin button.
+Civic Liker is essentially the tax payer in LikeCoin DAO, enjoying various benefits while at the same time supporting creators.